Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Provide any relevant experiences you’ve gained through volunteering or internships

-- Be sure to highlight any accomplishments or responsibilities you held during these roles.
+- Be sure to highlight any accomplishments or responsibilities you had in these positions.

 References: